-The CCN-based networks have shown promise, but they also have some disadvantages.
+CNN-based networks have shown promise, but they also have some disadvantages.
 CNNs use locally applied filters in convolution layers.
 Since these filters extract only local features, CNNs have limitations when it comes to processing long-range dependencies between pixels.
-Self-attention-based transformer architecture has emerged as a breakthrough in the field of natural language processing (Vaswani et al., 2017).
+The self-attention-based transformer architecture has emerged as a breakthrough in the field of natural language processing (Vaswani et al., 2017).
 This approach allows for the consideration of long-term dependencies among input tokens, which has attracted significant attention from the computer vision community.
 Dosovitskiy et al. (2021) proposed the Vision Transformer (Vit) as a novel approach that utilizes transformer encoders for computer vision.
 To structure the input image data in a manner similar to natural language processing, the authors divided the images into 16x16 patches before feeding them into the encoder.
 Attention weights can help the model understand complicated input features.
-Furthermore, self-attention can capture the entire image at once, unlike convolutional neural networks (CNNs) (Dai et al., 2021).
-However, calculating the dependencies between each pixel and the entire image can be computationally expensive for images of the size of whole-slide images (WSI).
+Furthermore, self-attention can capture the entire image at once, unlike convolutional neural networks (Dai et al., 2021).
+However, calculating the dependencies between each pixel and the entire image can be computationally expensive for images of the size of WSIs.
 This has led to growing interest in recent years in hybrid methods that combine convolution and attention mechanisms (Dai et al., 2021).
 Hybrid models rely on convolution mechanisms to extract low-level features and attention mechanisms to extract complex features, which has shown promising results in various computer vision tasks.

 The papers presented in the following sections aim to address the challenges mentioned above.
 The first paper emphasizes the importance of independent and multicontinental validation sets in developing a reliable and reproducible AI system for prostate cancer detection (Bulten et al., 2022).
 The second paper focuses on addressing the challenges of image segmentation in whole-slide images (WSI) by proposing an efficient method.
 The authors demonstrate the effectiveness of ensemble models in achieving accurate image segmentation and provide empirical evidence of their approach (Khened et al., 2021).
 The third paper proposes a novel architecture, CoTNet, which replaces the convolution layers in ResNet with a block that combines convolution and attention mechanisms.
 The authors demonstrate that the proposed approach outperforms ResNet in terms of performance while using fewer parameters.
 The results suggest the potential of combining convolution and attention mechanisms for improved performance in various computer vision tasks (Li et al., 2022).

-PANDA challenge
+The PANDA challenge

 In recent years, there has been a surge in the prevalence of Artificial Intelligence (AI) competitions which aim to showcase the capabilities, benefits, and limitations of various AI systems (Bándi et al., 2019).
 Nevertheless, the absence of independent and multinational validations has rendered the outcomes of such competitions unreliable and non-reproducible.
 Consequently, to promote the creation of sustainable AI systems for Gleason grading utilizing over 10,000 digitalized prostate biopsies, the PANDA challenge was organized.
 This competition stands out as one of the largest histopathology contests, with the goal of advancing the development of AI technology in the field of prostate cancer diagnosis.
 Based on the outcomes of the competition, some of the submitted algorithms achieved more than 86% with the uropathologists on external validation sets.